The climax of Will Smith’s radical-vulnerability era

 Meanwhile, he doggedly embraced social media, where he began posting everything from professional anecdotes to his attempt to lose weight.
 That intimate look into his life picked up speed in 2018 with the launch of “Red Table Talk,” a talk show on Facebook Watch in which Pinkett Smith, along with her mother, Adrienne Banfield-Norris, and daughter, Willow, have intimate conversations about their family, often inviting guests (such as Smith himself) onto the show.

-In the most well-known (and widely memed) episode.
-Pinkett Smith and Smith discussed their relationship, which many have deemed as monogamish.
+In the most well-known (and widely memed) episode, Pinkett Smith and Smith discussed their relationship, which many have deemed as monogamish.
 “We broke up within our marriage and got back together again,” Smith said, “and had to rebuild with new rules and something way, completely different.”

 Among those praising the talk show was The Washington Post’s Bethonie Butler.
 “There’s an authenticity woven throughout the episodes that makes ‘Red Table Talk’ stand out amid a surplus of celebrity-hosted talk shows,” she wrote, while noting that it takes place in a controlled environment.
 Others, such as Slate’s Rachelle Hampton, argued that the show is something of a PR vehicle that allows the couple to “present the feeling of a confessional while confessing very little.”